Key takeaways on top-down and bottom-up budgeting

 There are a few big advantages to top-down budgeting:

-- Time savings: Since only senior management is involved in the budgeting process, lower management can keep the business running without making time for the (often extensive) budgeting process.
+- Time savings: With only senior management involved in the budgeting process, lower management can keep the business running without having to allocate time for the (often extensive) budgeting process.

 - Highly strategic: Senior management has access to the entire company's finances.
 They can use that data to make highly strategic monetary decisions that departments without the big picture might not see.

-- Guaranteed executive buy-in: Since executives are the ones who agree on the budget, there's no need to worry about whether upper management will have issues with the budget.
+- Guaranteed executive buy-in: Financial executives are the ones who agree on the budget.
+There's no need to worry about whether upper management will have issues with the budget.

 - Lack of on-ground knowledge: The employees doing the business's day-to-day tasks know what will make the biggest impact for them.
 Senior management might not always know or understand that.